To learn about any of CEBCP’s past and present policing projects, please click on the links below.

 Cynthia Lum (PI), Breanne Cave and Jordan Nichols

-Evaluation of the Transportation Security Administration’s Comprehensive Strategy to Security at Airports (ongoing)
+Evaluation of the Transportation Security Administration’s Comprehensive Strategy to Security at Airports (completed)

 David Weisburd (PI), Cynthia Lum (PI), Charlotte Gill, Devon Johnson, Linda Merola, Julie Willis Hibdon, Heather Vovak, Jordan Nichols, Jaspreet Chahal and Breanne Cave (DHS: 2010-ST-108-LR005)